edzweistein/magicBook/README.md

 Installation
 =========

-If you just want to use magicBook you can download a prebuild .jar-File.
+If you just want to use magicBook you can **download a prebuild .jar-File**.
-Dependencies (need to be installed on the working system):
+**Dependencies** (need to be installed on the working system):
-OpenCV (2.4.5 or higher ) and a compatible webcam
+**OpenCV** (2.4.5 or higher ) and a compatible webcam ... download here : http://opencv.org/downloads.html
-VLC (2.0.5 or higher) (which wil be used to playback the media vic the telnet interface -> free software and supports almost every filetype :)
+**VLC** (2.0.5 or higher) (which wil be used to playback the media vic the telnet interface -> free software and supports almost every filetype :) download here: https://www.videolan.org/vlc/#download
 magicBook is designed to be portable and is tested to be running under windows and linux.